 Dungeons are made up of a series of puzzles ranging from pushing spheres into marked holes to finding explosives to destroy shards of corruption blocking your path.
 While this may sound simple, each one has a layer of complexity to it that greatens the feel of progression.
 Most dungeons have a theme that helps progression, such as getting water to flow again so that you can swim up to the room where the final boss is.
 Reaching a new puzzle was exciting to me as I was always impressed at how a concept I was taught in a previous puzzle was now built upon with added depth.

 This is the Deathinitive Edition, so it would not be right not to include the additions that come with this version of the game.
 All DLC that was available for the previous version is present, including the thrilling Crucible where you take on hordes of enemies in an effort to get new weapons and gear, including legendary loot.
 While the game runs great on current-gen consoles, keeping a steady 60fps at 1080p, it is a bit graphically underwhelming, very clearly not using the consoles to their full capacity and reflecting the generation it was originally made for.

 Darksiders II sits on a rock-solid core that it continually builds upon throughout Death’s epic quest.
 Massive overworlds are full of memorable dungeons with fun puzzles and traversal sections.
 The fast paced action combat is responsive and gives you a plethora of ways to go about each fight.
 As well as a fitting and well-designed dark aesthetic placed on environments and characters.
 All of these mechanics evolved as I progressed, ensuring that the game was always engaging and fresh.
-Even after three years this game still holds up, and there has never been a better time to join the Grim Reaper for an experience that is to die for.Note: The Darksiders II: Deathinitive Edition review was written based on a digital PS4 version of the game, provided for review purposes.
+Even after three years this game still holds up, and there has never been a better time to join the Grim Reaper for an experience that is to die for.Note: Darksiders II Deathinitive Edition was reviewed on PlayStation 4.
+A digital copy of the game was provided by the publisher/developer.